wildfly-extras/creaper/CONTRIBUTING.md

    seldom used functionality.
 However, the ability to do corner cases shouldn't obscure the ability to do common cases.
 As an example, see the commands for datasources.
-4. _Providing both online and offline implementation is highly desirable, but not strictly mandatory._ Sometimes, either online or offline implementation doesn't even make sense.
+4. _Providing both online and offline implementation is desirable, but not strictly mandatory._ Sometimes, either online or offline implementation doesn't even make sense.
 5. _Commands shouldn't perform server reload/restart themselves, unless